tsgates/arch-wiki-markdown/wiki/Dokuwiki.md

 DokuWiki's security page for your web server.
 Most popular web servers are covered but there are generic instructions as well.

-The package in [community] unpacks DokuWiki at /srv/http/dokuwiki and changes ownership to the "http" user.
+The package in [community] unpacks DokuWiki at /usr/share/webapps/dokuwiki with the configuration files in /etc/webapps/dokuwiki and the data files in /var/lib/dokuwiki/data.
+It also changes the ownership of the relevant files to the "http" user.
 This should work fine for most popular web servers as packaged for Arch.

 Installation
 ------------

-1. Install your web server of choice (e.g. Apache or lighttpd) and configure it for PHP.
+1. Install your web server of choice (e.g. Apache, nginx or lighttpd) and configure it for PHP.
 As mentioned above, DokuWiki has no need for a database server so you may be able to skip those steps when setting up your web server.
 2. Install dokuwiki from [community] with pacman.
 3. Configure web server for dokuwiki (see section below)
 4. With your web browser of choice, open